Find Your Community Connection Friendships TriBE

 If you would like to lead a TriBE, we have training, workshops, and ongoing coach support to help guide you.
 Being a TriBE leader does not require any specialized knowledge of Jewish text or tradition.
 We will provide easy-to-follow materials to guide your discussions.
 You will never be alone in this process.

 Questions?
 Contact Nicole Sidman, Director of Congregational Life.

 TriBE Leader Resources

-There is no one size fits all.
-TriBEs can be smaller or larger ranging from 5-15.
-The ideal size for a TriBE is 10-12 people.
+There is no “one size fits all” when it comes to TriBEs.
+The ideal size depends on the goals and needs of a TriBE.
+Most average between 8-12.
 This size fosters deep connections and robust discussions between members in which everyone’s voice can be heard.
 If you have a few people who are interested in doing this together, but would like to have a larger TriBE, you can form an open group with a set number of available spots.

 Aside from communal experiences in which all TriBEs come together at Temple, your TriBE will meet in members’ homes, offices, or any other comfortable space outside of the synagogue.
 Each TriBE will determine their schedule as a group.
 We recommend picking the same day and time, but we leave those details to the group.

 Our intent is that this will serve to deepen connections between our members, and with the broader congregation.
-Therefore, in order to participate, you must be: (1) a member of Temple Beth El; (2) a child of a member; or (3) a participant in Temple Beth El’s 20’s and 30’s programming.
+Therefore, in order to participate, you must be a member of Temple Beth El.

 Your experience will be determined by your commitment.
 What you put in will impact what you get out of this.
 We strongly encourage you to fully commit to your TriBE.
 If you are unable to make one or two of the dates, we recommend that you sign up, and let your group know that you will be unable to attend those dates in advance.